ajit-jain/wallet-notifications-service/README.md

 ```shell
 $ make stop
 ```
+##
+To subscribe to events, you first need to add the Moralis Stream API, where you'll specify a webhook URL that points to your local system.

+To create a webhook for your local system, follow these steps:
+- Use ngrok to expose your localhost to the internet.
+- After obtaining the ngrok URL for your server, create a webhook URL in the format: `your-ngrok-url/webhooks/wallet-notifications`.
+- Once you've created the stream with the webhook URL and added the relevant addresses, you'll start receiving Moralis events on your system.

 ## Running the app without containerization
 "Ensure that the PostgreSQL database is installed and running on your system."